-Cocaine, a common substance of abuse, blocks the reuptake of neurotransmitter dopamine.
+Cocaine, a common substance of abuse, exerts it effects by blocking the reuptake of neurotransmitter dopamine.
 It competitively binds to the dopamine reuptake transporter, which prolongs the duration of dopamine in the synaptic cleft.
 The abuser gets a continuous pleasure sensation.

 The post-synaptic neurons become desensitized to the level of dopamine and eventually require a greater amount for the generation of action potential.
 This explains the strong addiction to cocaine.
 With a prolonged use of cocaine, the number of dopamine receptors is also reduced on the post-synaptic membrane.

 Myasthenia gravis is an autoimmune disease in which there is a production of auto-antibodies against acetylcholine receptors on the post-synaptic membrane.
 These receptors are blocked, causing failure of muscle contraction.

 Patients complain of exhaustion and fatigue as the day ends.
 The classical symptom is the drooping of the eyelids as the night time approaches.
 The symptoms are treated with acetylcholine-esterase inhibitors.

 Acetylcholine-esterase is an enzyme present in a normal individual which breaks down the acetylcholine neurotransmitter in the synaptic cleft.
 Blocking this enzyme will increase the level of acetylcholine in the synaptic cleft which will compete with the auto-antibodies.

 Parkinson’s disease is a neurodegenerative disorder in which the production of dopamine is decreased due to destruction of the cells producing it.
 This results in symptoms such as hypokinesia, rigidity, dementia, hallucinations and depression.
 The disease is treated with levodopa, dopamine agonists and monoamine oxidase B (MA0-B) inhibitors.
 MAO-B is an enzyme that causes the destruction of dopamine in the synaptic cleft.